-The challenge for the IJB is to transform the delivery of its delegated functions whilst supporting the delivery of financial balance with an (in real terms) reduction in the financial resources available.
+The challenge if the IJB is to transform the delivery of uts delegated functions whilst supporting the delivery of financial balance with an (in real terms) reduction in the financial resources available.
 There remain a series of uncertainties:-

-- 1. The local elections in May 2017 changed the membership of the IJB and this may cause issues with continuity of both knowledge and purpose - 2.
-It remains difficult for the partners to recruit elements of the workforce to deliver the IJB's functions, e.g. GPs, District Nurses and Care workers. - 3.
+- The local elections scheduled for May 2017 will change the membership of the IJB and this may cause issues with continuity of both knowledge and purpose - 2.
+It remains difficult for the partners to recruit elements of the workforce to deliver the IJB's functions GPs, District Nurses and Care workers. - 3.
 The increasing population in Midlothian remains a challenge which may exacerbate the staffing pressures above. - 4.
 The financial position for the UK and Scotland remains uncertain and this will provide a challenge to the amount of financial resources available to the IJB